Folsom is home to more than 50 miles of Class I bike and pedestrian trails for walking, running, hiking, and cycling.

 City of Folsom Active Transportation Plan (ATP)

-The Active Transportation Master Plan (ATP) will combine and update the master plans for both pedestrian and bicycle facilities in the City of Folsom.
-The ATP will guide the planning, development, and maintenance of existing and future bicycle and pedestrian facilities within the city, including recommended citywide active transportation network improvements and Safe Routes to School.
+The Active Transportation Master Plan (ATP) combines and updates the master plans for both pedestrian and bicycle facilities in the City of Folsom.
+It will guide the planning, development, and maintenance of existing and future bicycle and pedestrian facilities within the city, including recommended citywide active transportation network improvements and Safe Routes to School.

 This planning effort is made possible by funding from the SACOG 2019 State of Good Repair Planning and Project Development Grant Funding Program.

-Contact Brett Bollinger, City of Folsom Senior Trails Planner, to receive notifications for upcoming events and plan updates, and to submit questions or comments about the ATP.
+Contact Brett Bollinger, City of Folsom Senior Trails Planner, with questions about the ATP.